tiagoluis12/nasa-api-project/README.md

 - **Backend:** Node.js, Express, Axios, dotenv, cors
 - **Testing:** Jest, Supertest
 - **APIs:** NASA Open API

+### Frontend Architecture

+# Framework & Libraries:
+The frontend is built with React and styled with Material UI.
+We use React Router for client-side routing to enable smooth navigation between pages (Home, Detail, Favorites, etc.).

+# Key Components:

+Home Page: Displays NASA content, allows users to search, filter, and browse images/videos retrieved from NASA APIs via the backend.

+# Detail Page:
+Shows detailed information for a selected content item and retrieves similar images based on content.

+# Service Layer:
+The frontend contains service modules (e.g., for API calls) to communicate with the backend, ensuring a clear separation between UI components and data fetching logic.

+# Deployment:
+The frontend is built as a static site (using Vite) and deployed on Vercel platform.

+### Backend Architecture

+# Framework & Libraries:
+The backend is built with Node.js and Express, serving as an API proxy to NASA’s public APIs.
+It uses Axios for HTTP requests and dotenv to manage environment variables.

+# Layered Structure:
+API Routes & Controllers: Handle incoming HTTP requests, process query parameters, and forward requests to the appropriate service methods.

+# Domain Services (Business Logic):
+Contain the core logic for fetching and processing NASA data (e.g., APOD, Mars Rover Photos, EPIC imagery).
+This layer abstracts away external API details.

+# Infrastructure/External Adapters:
+Modules (like nasaApi) that directly interact with external NASA APIs.
+This layer ensures that the API keys and other sensitive details are kept secure on the server side.

+# Error Handling:
+Global error handling middleware is implemented to capture and respond to runtime errors gracefully.

+# Deployment:
+The backend is deployed as a Node.js web service.
+It’s configured to work with environment variables (such as NASA_API_KEY), and its API endpoints are secured and rate-limited as needed.

 ## Setup and Installation